 - Find more tips and best practices for optimizing costs at Cost optimization on Google Cloud for developers and operators.

-- For understanding how you can save money on logging and monitoring, take a look at Cost optimization for Cloud Logging, Cloud Monitoring, and Application Performance Management.
+- To understand how you can save money on logging and monitoring, take a look at Cost optimization for Cloud Logging, Cloud Monitoring, and Application Performance Management.

 - For reducing costs in Google Cloud in general, see Understanding the principles of cost optimization.